-Mandatory for NCIC CTG centres and optional for centers within other cooperative groups: Patient is able (i.e. sufficiently fluent) and willing to complete the two quality of life questionnaires in either English or French.
-The baseline assessment must have been completed prior to randomization.
-Inability (illiteracy in English or French, loss of sight, or other equivalent reason) to complete questionnaires will not make the patient ineligible for the study.
-However ability but unwillingness to complete the questionnaires will make the patient ineligible."94
+'Mandatory for NCIC CTG centres and optional for centers within other cooperative groups:

+Patient is able (ie, sufficiently fluent) and willing to complete the two quality of life questionnaires in either English or French.
+The baseline assessment must have been completed prior to randomisation.
+Inability

+(illiteracy in English or French, loss of sight or other equivalent reason) to complete questionnaires will not make the patient ineligible for the study.
+However, ability but unwillingness to complete the questionnaires will make the patient ineligible.94

 Missing PRO data are a particular problem because data cannot be obtained retrospectively or from medical records.
-Missing PRO data may arise from different sources95 and, broadly speaking, missing data can be attributed to causes that are unavoidable or avoidable.
-Unavoidable reasons may include if a participant has died or become too unwell to self-complete PRO instruments.
+Missing PRO data may arise from different T sources95 and, broadly speaking, missing data can be attributed to causes that are unavoidable or avoidable.
+Unavoidable reasons may include if a participant has died 5 or become too unwell to self-complete PRO instruments.
 Avoidable reasons may include some type of human error that could have been prevented.
-Examples of avoidable missing data include: staff failing to hand out a scheduled questionnaire; a participant not realising the questionnaire is double-sided so missing half of the questions; an electronic PRO device not being charged; the internet or server being down; or when the PRO assessment is overly burdensome on the patient (e.g. due to the burden of multiple questionnaires at one time or repetitive scales) so the patient decides not to complete it.
+Examples of avoidable missing data include: staff failing to hand out a scheduled questionnaire; a participant not realising the questionnaire is double-sided so missing half of the questions; an electronic PRO device not being charged; the internet or server being down; when the PRO assessment is overly burdensome on the patient (eg, due to the burden of multiple questionnaires at one time or repetitive scales) so the patient decides not to complete it.

-Although "unavoidable" types of missing data are more challenging for interpretation because the missing data may be related to the measured outcome and it is impossible to accurately calculate the extent of any associated bias,^{96 97} avoidable types of missing data are also problematic.29 Avoidable missing PRO data compromise the interpretability, accuracy and value of PRO findings because study power is reduced, which increases the risk of type 2 errors,96 and because any assumptions made during the analysis about missing PRO values are not verifiable.98
+Although 'unavoidable' types of missing data are more challenging for interpretation because the missing data may be related to the measured outcome and it is impossible to accurately calculate the extent of any associated ð bias,^{96 97} avoidable types of missing data are also problematic.30 Avoidable missing PRO data compromise the interpretability, accuracy and value of PRO findings because study power is reduced, which increases the risk of type 2 study power is reduced, which increases the risk of type 2 errors,96 and because any assumptions made during the analysis about missing PRO values are not verifiable.9